8 Things You Need To Know About The Teenage Brain

-2. Their brains are not fully formed
+2. The teenage brain is not fully formed

 While visual and auditory synapses reach adult levels at the age of 12, the brain is far from fully formed by then, especially the prefrontal cortex, a small region in the forehead responsible for, among other things, decision making, spatial navigation, memory and moderating social behaviour.

 Which is why they are so turbulently moody, risky taking and selfish.

 Writes Blakemore: “On the basis of the last 20 years of research…adolescent brains are different from children’s and adults’ brains — they are in the process of development.”